Parliamentary.ai

 Government Spending

-The bill is unlikely to have a significant impact on government spending, as it primarily involves a symbolic renaming of an existing bank holiday.
-No specific figures are provided in the bill text regarding financial implications.
+The bill is unlikely to have a significant impact on government spending.
+The cost of implementing the name change would be minimal, primarily involving updating official documentation and potentially some public information materials.
+No specific figures are provided in the bill text.

 Groups Affected

-• Historians and political commentators: The renaming would be subject to debate and discussion.
+• Historians and political commentators: The renaming could spark debate and discussion regarding Thatcher's legacy.

 Full Text